Bally's Corporation: Interactive gambling expansion

 In November 2020, Bally's entered into a long-term media partnership with Sinclair Broadcast Group, which would include the rebranding of its Fox Sports Networks regional sports networks under the Bally brand in a 10-year deal, and integration of Bally's content into its sports properties.
 The agreement included warrants that would allow Sinclair to acquire up to a 14.9% stake in Bally's, and increase its stake to up to 24.9% if performance criteria are met.
 The nineteen regional sports networks were rebranded as Bally Sports in March 2021.

 In 2021, Bally's made several acquisitions to expand its online gaming and sports betting business.
 In February, it acquired SportCaller, a provider of free-to-play online games.
 The next month, the company acquired Monkey Knife Fight, the third-largest daily fantasy sports operator in the U.S., for up to $90 million in stock.
 In June, Bally's acquired the sports betting platform Bet.Works for $125 million.
 In July, it acquired the Association of Volleyball Professionals.
-In October, it acquired Gamesys Group, a British online gambling company, for $2.7 billion,.
+In October, it acquired Gamesys Group, a British online gambling company, for $2.7 billion.

 By acquiring Gamesys, Bally's became the online casino and bingo operator for six UK-based platforms.
 These are Virgin Games, Jackpotjoy, Monopoly Casino, Rainbow Riches Casino, Double Bubble Bingo, and Bally Casino.

 In 2023, Bally's launched Bally Live, a streaming sports video service.
 The service was rebranded to Bally Sports Live in March 2025.
 The app features live streaming from Stadium, Minor League Baseball, Bare Knuckle Fighting Championship, Glory Kickboxing, the Association of Volleyball Professionals, and the Pro Fighters League.
 The service previously aired Major League Table Tennis, and the Pro Volleyball Federation.
-In August 2025, Bally's became the new shirt sponsor for Premier League club Nottingham Forest.
+On 5 August 2025, Bally's became the new shirt sponsor for English Premier League club Nottingham Forest.

 Properties

-The company operates twenty-two casino properties, a standalone horse track, and a golf course:
+The company operates twenty casino properties, a standalone horse track, and a golf course: